maunope/metroBlindDriver/README.md

 ![Actotral MA100 vintage photo](./ma100.jpg)

-Arduino based drive board to control Acotral MA100 electric locootives front and side stops blinds.
+Arduino based driver board to control Acotral MA100 electric locootives front and side stops blinds.

 Acotral MA100s were first issued to Rome's **"A"** metro line were they were in service between 1980 and 2005, before being overhauled/modified and reassigned to Roma Lido line until their decommissioning in 2018.